EmranMR/tree-sitter-blade/CONTRIBUTING.md

 -   Make sure you are familiar with this chapter from [tree-sitter](https://tree-sitter.github.io/tree-sitter/creating-parsers#writing-the-grammar) especially the functions.
--   in depth knowledge is not necessary unless you are contributing to the core.
+-   In-depth knowledge is not necessary unless you are contributing to the core.

 ### General Overview:

-The grammar is pretty abstracted, i.e there are lots of aliases and hidden rules.
+The grammar is pretty abstracted, i.e., there are many aliases and hidden rules.
 However I personally believe it is easy to read and follow.
 This was intentional so that it is future proof, extensible and maintainable.
 Thanks to this, there is a 98% chance that the